C++ Linked Lists «Prev Next»

 Modify Singly Linked List - Exercise

 Click the Exercise link below to modify the singly linked list implementation.
-You'll modify the del() member function, add a constructor to slistelem, and write a new member function for appending a list to a list.
+You will modify the del() member function, add a constructor to slistelem, and write a new member function for appending a list to a list.

 modify-singlyLinkedList-exercise